Venice International Film Festival 2020

 The Venice International Film Festival, officially called Mostra Internazionale d’Arte Cinematografica, is the world’s oldest film festival.
 Every year you can indulge here in the best of international cinema while rubbing shoulders with silver screen celebrities.

 During these eleven days of cinema extravaganza film stars and directors from all over the world, whether from big blockbusters or independent films, compete with each other.
 The highest and most coveted award is the Golden Lion, but competitions also take place in different categories.
-Last year’s Golden Lion was scooped up by Mexican film director and screenwriter Alfonso Cuarón for his acclaimed film Roma which portrays a housekeeper’s life at a middle-class family.
+Last year’s Golden Lion was scooped up by American filmmaker and actor Todd Phillips for his acclaimed film Joker, a psychological thriller starring Joaquin Phoenix.

-Presiding the competition’s jury this year will be the Argentinean director Lucrecia Martel.
-As a woman, she’ll be only the seventh female jury president in the long history of the Venice Film Festival.
+Presiding the competition’s jury last year was the Argentinean director Lucrecia Martel.
+As a woman, she was only the seventh female jury president in the long history of the Venice Film Festival.
 Watch this space for updates on this year’s jury.

 If you want to see the awards ceremonies and the parade of A-listers posing for pictures, then head to the Palazzo del Cinema with its iconic red carpets.
 Yet, as the many screenings of films are open to the general public, it’s not unusual to find yourself sitting a few seats away from a major film star.